 Reduction In Fraudulent Activity

-As smart contracts are kept in a distributed blockchain network, the outcome of any transaction is validated by all within that network.
+As smart contracts are kept in a distributed blockchain network, the outcome of transactions is validated by everyone in the network.
 This is significant as no individual can take control and force the release of money or information of another person.
 Other participants within the blockchain will identify this and invalidate such an attempt.

-The fact that intermediaries and third parties are eliminated means that the costs associated with those parties also falls away.
+Intermediaries and third parties are eliminated means that the costs associated with those parties also fall away.
 By removing these intermediaries, there are no additional fees incurred.
-This allows businesses and their clients to interact and transact directly and also to conduct business with little to no fees for transactions, saving them money.
+It allows businesses and their clients to interact and transact directly and conduct business with little to no transaction fees, saving them money.